nghttp2/nghttp2/README.rst

 * cython >= 0.19
 * python >= 2.7

-If you are using Ubuntu 12.04, you need the following packages
+If you are using Ubuntu 14.04 LTS, you need the following packages
 installed:

 * autoconf